skulpt/skulpt/introduction.rst

         An error that does not occur until the program has started to execute but that prevents the program from continuing.

-    script
-        A program stored in a file (usually one that will be interpreted).

     semantic error
         An error in a program that makes it do something other than what the